-At the top of Town Street on a steep little hill opposite the end of Cow Lane stands an old tower covered in creeper, and tucked well into a knot of trees.
+At the top of Town Street on a steep little hill opposite the end of Cow Lane stands an old church tower tucked well into a knot of trees.
 It is all that remains of the former village church.

 The earliest days are obscure, but it appears that Christianity came late to this part of England.
 When eventually the pagan Saxon kingdoms of the Midlands were converted, the boundaries between the Dioceses of the Christian Bishops were uncertain, but it seems that the area now covered by our parish was first in the diocese of Litchfield, possibly for a short while in Leicester or Stow (near Lincoln), and after the Norman conquest, in York.
 There it remained until it passed into the diocese of Lincoln in 1837.
 When the Diocese of Southwell was created in 1884, Bramcote was included in it and has been so ever since.